mtempleheald/mtempleheald.github.io/_posts/2019-01-07-serverless-application-azure-devops.md

 ## Costs

 This was never meant to be a serious production application, I'm certainly not expecting it to scale to fully utilise serverless scaling capabilities.
-Therefore I was expecting it to be free or very close to.
+My intention was to use the [consumption plan](https://azure.microsoft.com/en-gb/pricing/details/app-service/plans/), therefore I was expecting it to be free or very close to.
-What I'm actually seeing is that in the couple of weeks that I've had something running I've accrued £0.09 on API storage and nearly £5 on an App Service Plan.
+What I actually witnessed was that in the couple of weeks that I've had something running I accrued £0.09 on API storage and nearly £5 on an App Service Plan.
+I've now addressed this, the ARM template was wrong, fixed by manually recreating all, viewing the generated Azure *automation script* and tweaking settings accordingly.

-My intention was to use the [consumption plan](https://azure.microsoft.com/en-gb/pricing/details/app-service/plans/) but I think that something has gone wrong in my ARM deployment.
-My priority is now therefore to address this, since my free month's trial is about to expire.
-This is directly related to what I already knew was my weakpoint; understanding Azure internal workings.

 ## Summary